 7. Offer meaningful incentives

-I am not asking you to throw money.
+I am not asking you to throw money away.
 Research shows that small incentives such as coupons are not very effective.
 Instead, offer to share the survey results and explain how the feedback will impact your organization’s decisions.

 Want to see how SoGoSurvey brings all the survey best practices together?
 Sign Up for a Free Webinar